sagemath/sagewiki_to_gh-2022-10-10/gsoc09_application.md

 === Why is your organization applying to participate in GSoC 2009?
 What do you hope to gain by participating? ===

+We hope to gain new contributors to the project who can help out with tasks oriented more towards software engineering.
+As we do with any contributor, we will also encourage GSoC students to stay as a member of the community and keep working with us even after the GSoC ends.

+While the Sage project tries to make it easy to submit fixes and enhancements (and it is mostly successful at this task with [[http://www.sagemath.org/development-map.html|>140 contributors]]), most of these fixes are to the mathematical functionality.
+Since most users and those interested in making Sage better are mathematicians, developers interested in enhancing the user interface or basic functionality are hard to find.
+Whereas it is relatively easier to find/finance a student to implement new mathematical functionality from research grants.
+We hope GSoC will be able to fill this gap.

 === Did your organization participate in past GSoCs?
 If so, please summarize your involvement and the successes and challenges of your participation. ===

+No, the Sage project did not participate in any past GSoCs as a mentor organization.

 === If your organization has not previously participated in GSoC, have you applied in the past?
 If so, for what year(s)? ===

+Applications of the Sage project as a mentor organization was not accepted for 2006, 2007 and 2008.

 === What license(s) does your project use? ===